alexgabriel-ca/otdevops/README.md

 5. Route Table
 6. Route Table Association
 7. Security Group
-8. EC2 Instance with NGINX
+8. EC2 Instance with Apache

 The EC2 instance IP is output at the end of the Terraform script so that you can verify whether NGINX was installed and configured correctly.